keithjjones/malgazer/README.md

 After bringing it up in Docker, you can access the API portion of this project at http://localhost:8888

+## Portainer

+After bringing it up in Docker, you can access portainer at http://localhost:9000

 # Installation

 To use this module outside Docker, you will need the requirement.
 The following command installs the requirements: